martinschneider/juvavum/asm/8086/README.md

 # Explanation and usage

-Each field of a 4x4 grid is represented by a power of 2:
+Each cell of a 4x4 grid is represented by a power of 2:

     2^0  2^1  2^2  2^3
     2^4  2^5  2^6  2^7